shangll123/shangll123.github.io/blog/_posts/2023-07-10-TipsForPhd.md

 - “Ten simple rules for structuring papers”: [https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619)

 ## Meeting
-- These are just things  that I found might be helpful, different people may have different styles when meeting with their advisors
+- These are just things that might be helpful, different people may have different styles when meeting with their advisors
     - Before the weekly meeting:
         - summarize the topics you want to discuss, list them from most to least important
         - prepare slides or notes, organize the results and put one sentence summary on each page